twood02/webtemplate/wiki/messagequeues/messagequeues.md

 The AMQP architecture relies on creating two systems, the exchange, where messages are sent, and a queue, to hold messages from the exchange.
 The most basic implementation is a publisher of data (this might be a server, or an IoT device, etc.) will send a message to the exchange, and the exchange will send the message to the queue that a consumer created.
 The power of AMQP, however, lies in how messages are sent from the exchange to the queue.
 In a wide-scale system, there will be many consumer queues and many exchanges, and AMQP has a system for deciding what messages are sent from exchanges to queues.

-To decide how a queue will receive messages from the exchange, AMQP uses a process called binding, where the queue connects to an exchange with a certain binding key.
-This key allows for the use of wildcards, so that a queue can receive messages with a variety of message routing keys and no need to specify each individual accepted routing key.
+To decide how a queue will receive messages from the exchange, AMQP uses a system called "Message Exchange Types", which determines the routing behavior for sent messages.
+Each queue has a "binding key", which can be thought of as the ID for the messages it will listen for.
+Meanwhile, each sent message has a routing key, which is similar to the binding key for queues, and the message "exchange type" will determine how much of the binding key has to match the routing key.
+Binding keys are allowed to have wild cards, so queues can receive messages for multiple topics.
+A "#" will match 0 or more dot-delimited words, while a "\*" will match exactly one.
+If a message is sent with a "Direct" exchange type, it will only go to queues that have an exact match between the routing and binding keys, and will ignore wildcards.
+If the message is sent with the "Topic" exchange type, the wildcard rules will be obeyed.
+If a message is sent with the "Fanout" exchange type, messages will be sent to any and all connected queues from the exchange.

+To illustrate this idea, let's imagine that GW publishes news alerts by sending out AMQP messages.
+If we create a queue with the binding key of "GW.SEAS.#", what messages would we receive?
+A message with a routing key of "GW.ELLIOT.IA" would not work, as the wildcard only comes after the "SEAS" part of the key.
+However, both "GW.SEAS.CS" and "GW.SEAS.MAE" would go to our queue, becaue of the wildcard.
+What if our binding key was actually "GW.SEAS.\*"?
+A message with a routing key of "GW.SEAS.CS" would work, but "GW.SEAS.CS.WOOD" would not.

 ## STOMP